-“Conscious pain and suffering” is a legal term of art requiring proof that your loved one was aware of what was happening and experienced pain or fear before their untimely death.
-It usually arises in a scenario where the victim “saw it coming" or where a victim is severely injured and hangs on to life for minute, hours or even days but later succumbs to grievous injuries.
+The term “conscious pain and suffering” in the legal world means that there needs to be proof that your loved one was aware of what was happening and experienced pain or fear before their untimely death.
+It usually arises in a scenario where the victim “saw it coming” or where a victim is severely injured and hangs on to life for minute, hours or even days but later succumbs to grievous injuries.

 How do you prove whether a wrongful death victim suffering conscious pain and suffering?

 Conscious pain and suffering can be proved in court by providing evidence that the victim either spoke or moaned or had some awareness of their surroundings since this is an indication that the victim was aware of what was happening to them.
 Another way to prove conscious pain and suffering is when we obtain medical records and find an EMT report stating that the victim was “in and out of consciousness” and wailed or moaned while being transported to the hospital.